1. Using Commands and Building Stuff¶

 If you have many rooms named

-house you will get a list of matches and have to select which one you want to link to.
+house, you will get a list of matches and must select to which specific one you want to link.

 teleport to it:

-To manually open an exit back to Limbo (if you didn’t do so with the
+To open an exit back to Limbo manually (in case you didn’t do so automatically by using the

 open door = limbo